 HISTORY OF RESEARCH FUNDING

-The California Lettuce Research Board funded numerous research projects since its inception in 1973.
+The California Leafy Greens Research Board has funded numerous research projects since its inception as the Iceberg Lettuce Advisory Board in 1973.
 Funding was provided primarily to the University of California, as well as to USDA-ARS-Salinas, independent researchers, and other universities.
 The four major areas of project funding were as follows:

 • Plant Breeding and Genetics